accordproject/techdocs/docs/ref-ergo-stdlib.md

 ---
-id: ref-logic-stdlib
+id: ref-ergo-stdlib
-title: Ergo Standard Library
+title: Standard Library
 ---

 The following libraries are provided with the Ergo compiler.